MacKeeper review: We’ve tested it for you

 You can download free demo of CleanMyMac X here, from the developer’s site.

 That was our take on MacKeeper — one of the most talked-about apps in the Mac world.
-In this MacKeeper review we’ve covered its features and also touched the question of whether MacKeeper is safe.
-Though we’ve been fiddling around with a free trial, you may get a paid version to get the real gist of it.
-Its yearly plan costs 95.40 euro.
+In this MacKeeper review, I’ve covered its features and also touched on the question of whether MacKeeper is safe.
+Though I’ve been fiddling around with a free trial, you may get a paid version to get the real gist of it.
+Its yearly plan for 1 Mac costs $119.40.
 Or you may consider alternative cleaning solutions for your Mac.